The steps for applying for admission to Beaver are outlined below.

 Click on the button below to complete our online application through Ravenna Solutions.
 When you arrive at the page you will be asked to create an account, at which point you will be able to look up Beaver in the “School Directory” and complete the application.
 For any technical questions about Ravenna, please contact them directly by following the instructions on the login page.
 Please note that you must apply through Ravenna, as we no longer accept or provide paper applications.

 Standardized Test Scores: All applicants are required to take either the SSAT or the ISEE.
 Applicants may register for either test online and request that scores be sent directly to Beaver (ISEE school code 220595 OR SSAT school code 1528).
 Either test must be taken by the application deadline of January 15.
+We understand this is an unprecedented year due to COVID-19.
+Both testing companies are offering at-home testing options.
+If you have concerns regarding testing please contact the Office of Admission.

 Financial Aid: To apply for Financial Aid, please visit SSS and complete the online Personal Financial Statement (PFS), entering school code 1528.